YOU ARE EXPLORING

 Geriatric Medicine Fellowship Training

-The Geriatrics Fellowship Program at IU School of Medicnie is a vibrant program with the capacity to train six fellows per year.
+The Geriatrics Fellowship Program at IU School of Medicine is a vibrant program with the capacity to train six fellows per year.
 Training occurs within the Department of Medicine, Division of General Internal Medicine and Geriatrics.
-Fellows benefit from the expertise of faculty who are part of a division that has been deemed a Hartford Foundation Center of Excellence in Geriatric Medicine, one of only 25 centers in the nation.
+Fellows benefit from the expertise of faculty who are part of a division dedicated to geriatric medicine.

 Clinical Training Details